suxess-it/kubriX/proposals/gitops-structure.md

 On the other way, also for experienced teams the platform should be easy to use, but not limiting in solutions.
 That is all about golden paths instead of golden cages.

-### User Story 1
+### User Story 1 - onboarding teams

 As a
-**dev-team without deep knowledge in argocd, kustomize, helm and kubernetes manifest** I want to onboard my app with a very slim and easy API and as much sane defaults as possible and strong governance to prevent any problems because of limited knowledge.
+***platform-team***
+I want a mechanism where I can onboard new teams and applications to a cluster with all required policies so that stability/security of the platform is still guaranteed and no negative effects to other teams and applications arise.

 **Solutions**

-- option 1: platform-team creates an app namespace for the app workload. sets a minimum of policies in this namespace (limit-ranges, quotas, network-policies, kyverno-policies, roles/bindings) and creates argo project with restrictions where  needed. platform-team creates an application-set per team with static argo project reference. dev-team create their gitops-repos with highly simplified "deployment descriptor".
+- option 1: dev-team creates a ticket for onboarding to the platform-team. platform-team creates an argocd app-project with restrictions if needed, an app namespace for the app workload of this team and sets policies in this namespace (limit-ranges, quotas, network-policies, kyverno-policies, roles/bindings).
-The additional K8s manifests are stored in a different place (helm repo, git repo) managed by the platform team.
-Dev-team has no option to define which K8s manifests and cannot add them.

-- option 2: as option 1, but a Parent-Helm-Chart just with a values-File and Sub-Chart is specified, Parent-Chart is maintained by platform-team. dev-team knows what other manifests get created and can specify the version of the chart (renovate helps with updates)

-- option 3: as option 1, but in the dev-teams gitops-repo a config.json with definitions for helm repo, chart and version can be placed (todo: can this be implemented as optional with the same appset of option 1 or is it then mandatory).<br>
-implementation: https://github.com/thschue/gitops-demo/tree/main/demo
+- option 2: platform-team has a gitops-repo with helm or kustomize to create namespace, policies, argocd app-project and apps with templating. dev-teams create PRs to this gitops-repo and the platform-team reviews this PRs and merges them (maybe some additional automatic checks/pipelines help with reviewing the PR).

-- option 4 (beta but less platform-team involvement):  as option 1, 2 or 3, but namespace creation is a self-service. this can be established with [apps-in-any-namespace](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace/).
+- option 3: platform-team onboards a team by creating an argocd app-project for this team, an app-definition-namespace for this team and kyverno policies so new namespaces automatically have some multi-tenancy configuration in place. app creation and app-namespace creation is a complete self-service for the dev-team. this can be established with [apps-in-any-namespace](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace/).
 While onboarding a new team the platform-team
   - extends the [value application.namespaces](https://github.com/argoproj/argo-helm/blob/3174f52ffcfe3bb0d2ad6118411eacbaf20b0c7d/charts/argo-cd/values.yaml#L276) with a "app-definition namespace" for this team (e.g. "team1-app-definitions" )
-  - creates this "app-definition namespace" for this team (e.g. "team1-app-definitions" )
+  - creates this "app-definition namespace" for this team (e.g. "team1-app-definitions")
   - creates an argo project for this team (e.g. team1-project), references the "app-definition namespace" in the projects sourceNamespaces attribute, sets the destinations in the project to valid "workload namespaces", like "team1-*" and sets clusterResourceWhitelist to "kind: Namespace".
-  - creates some [generate kyverno-policies](...) to create some [multi-tenancy policies](https://kyverno.io/policies/?policytypes=Multi-Tenancy) automatically for new namespaces
+  - creates some mutating kyverno-policies to create some [multi-tenancy policies](https://kyverno.io/policies/?policytypes=Multi-Tenancy) automatically for new namespaces

   Then the dev-team can create new apps by their own in their "app-definition namespace" and set the sync option "CreateNamespace".
 As long as the namespace name matches the valid destinations in the argo project (team1-*) the namespace gets created and kyverno creates limit-ranges, quoatas, deny-all network-policies etc. es defined in the policies.
   Additionally [Namespace Metadata](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#namespace-metadata) can be used to apply different kyverno policies based on some labels or annotations.

+  application-sets-in-any-namespace are possible with some restrictions: https://github.com/suxess-it/sx-cnp-oss/issues/181

+### User Story 2 - onboarding apps

+As a
+**dev-team without deep knowledge in argocd, kustomize, helm and kubernetes manifest** I want to onboard my app with a very slim and easy API and as much sane defaults as possible and strong governance to prevent any problems because of limited knowledge.

+**Prereq**

+User Story 1 - onboarding teams

+**Solutions**

+- option 1: platform-team creates an application-set per team during team-onboarding with static argo project reference. dev-team create their gitops-repos with highly simplified "deployment descriptor".
+The additional K8s manifests are stored in a different place (helm repo, git repo) managed by the platform team.
+Dev-team has no option to define which K8s manifests and cannot add them.

+- option 2: dev-team creates a gitops-repo containing a parent-helm-chart just with a values-File and referenced Sub-Chart, which is maintained by the platform-team. dev-team knows what other manifests get created and can specify the version of the chart (renovate helps with updates)

+- option 3: dev-team creates a gitops-repo containing a config.json with definitions for helm repo, chart and version can be placed (todo: can this be implemented as optional with the same appset of option 1 or is it then mandatory).<br>
+implementation: https://github.com/thschue/gitops-demo/tree/main/demo

 TODO: are there also Kustomize implementations for this approaches?
 What advantages has a helmfile instead of a parent-chart).